Call (515) 277-6358 to schedule your consultation!

 Information on Dental Implants

 Let’s start at the beginning.
 For some reason you may have had to have a tooth extracted or were born with missing teeth.
 For any number of reasons it has left you with a gap that is possibly affecting your smile, your eating and chewing habits and your overall facial structure.
 Now let’s draw a parallel.
 Everyone knows what a hip replacement or knee replacement is like.
-A dental implant is much the same on a much, much smaller scale.
+A dental implants des moines iowa is much the same on a much, much smaller scale.
 It involves a prosthesis of sorts.
 They fit, feel and function just like your natural teeth.
 Let’s look at the process, life expectancy and the benefits.

 Once the cosmetic dentist has determined that your tooth must be extracted he/she will suggest a dental implant.
 The jawbone must be examined and prepped.
 You might need a bone graft if necessary.
 It is also crucial that you have healthy gums.
 After the area has healed and is infection free a very small titanium post is secured into your jawbone.
 This is the crucial element for a long-lasting implant.
 After a period of time this post will fuse with the bone creating an artificial root.
 This process is called Osseointegration.
 The actual visible tooth then is constructed of a sturdy porcelain.
 Both are well tolerated by your body.